hirememorey/election_game/README.md

 - Support/Oppose Legislation: 1 AP each
 - Trading actions: 0 AP (free during trading phase)
 - Pass Turn: 0 AP (free action)

+### 🤫 Secret Commitment System (New Core Mechanic)
+The previous "Gambling-Style" legislation system has been **successfully replaced** with a more strategic and interactive **Secret Commitment System**.
+This elevates the game from a resource management puzzle to a high-stakes game of political poker.

+**Key Features:**
+- **Secret Contributions**: Players no longer commit PC publicly.
+All contributions to support or oppose legislation are made secretly.
+- **Bluffing & Betrayal**: Publicly promise support while secretly opposing a bill, or bluff about the amount of your contribution to force other players to spend their resources.
+- **Dramatic Reveals**: At the end of a term, all secret contributions are revealed simultaneously, leading to dramatic moments of truth.
+- **Strategic Depth**: Success now depends on your ability to read your opponents and manage their trust, not just on the size of your treasury.
+- **Implementation**: Backend stores secret commitments separately, frontend provides clear confirmation messages to acting players while other players see generic notifications.

+**Technical Implementation:**
+- **Backend**: `SECRET_COMMITMENTS` storage in `server.py`, updated action processing and legislation resolution
+- **Frontend**: Enhanced UI with secret commitment notices and confirmation messages
+- **Testing**: Comprehensive test coverage validates all secret commitment scenarios

 ### 🎭 Identity System
 Players have unique identities that affect gameplay: